PanderMusubi/gstcam/README.md

 ## 3 Alternatives

 The following application provide alternatives to gstcam but might have more requirements or dependencies for installation.
+The directory test has scripts to start these alternatives.

 ### 3.1 GStreamer Launcher (gst-launch)